Easy Bible Quiz about Biblical Characters and People.

 c.
 Lot's wife.

-The result was that she turned into something like a pillar of salt.
+As a result, she was transformed into a pillar of salt.

 -

-Who slew 1,000 Philistines with a single blow to the jawbone?
+Who slew 1,000 Philistines with a single blow of a jawbone?

-He killed 1,000 Philistines out of revenge for their killing his wife.
+Samson killed 1,000 Philistines out of revenge because they killed his wife.

 -